Marina DeBris: Genre and venues

 DeBris also partners or works with various anti-pollution organizations, such as Friends of Ballona Wetlands, 5 Gyres, RuckusRoots, the United Nations Special Assembly on Climate Change Heal the Bay and other organizations, such as Aquarium of the Pacific.
 Marina DeBris has also designed accessories for Captain Charles J. Moore, who worked to bring attention to the Great Pacific Garbage Patch.
 DeBris' work with the United Nations Special Assembly was a collaboration with actress/poet Sheryl Lee, dancer Maya Gabay, and musician Marla Leigh.

 DeBris also partnered with an office building, MLC Centre, to highlight the problems of throwaway coffee cups.
 The MLC Centre hosted her work "Disposable Truths" created from used throwaway coffee cups.

+Her work was also featured in an article about World Ocean Day.

 Awards

 DeBris's "Inconvenience Store" was a joint recipients of the Allens People's Choice Award at the 2017 Sculpture By the Sea.
 The "Inconvenience Store" was also awarded with the Sydney Water Environmental Sculpture Subsidy for her work on water pollution and consumption, and won the Waverley Council Mayor's Prize.
 Marina also won the Helen Lempriere Scholarship.
 Marina was also a 2016 Waverley Council studio artist.